Home/Blog/Chronic Care/Diabetes/Healthy Indian Diet for Gestational Diabetes

 Furthermore, there’s an elevated risk of the child developing type 2 diabetes later in life, emphasizing the importance of closely managing gestational diabetes during pregnancy.
 Regular monitoring and appropriate interventions are crucial to mitigate these potential risks for both the mother and the baby.

-Indian foods for gestational diabetes
+Indian foods for Gestational Diabetes

 Prioritise your health during pregnancy above all else.
 Consult a qualified nutritionist for valuable insights into your dietary needs.
 If diagnosed with gestational diabetes, working with a nutritionist can help effectively manage blood sugar levels.